What is an ERN (PAYE Reference Number) and why do I need it?

 When do I need my ERN?

 • When completing the annual PAYE return.
-HMRC won’t accept the submission without your ERN.
+HMRC will usually reject the submission without your ERN.

-• When taking out employer’s liability insurance, which it has been a legal obligation for employers to have since the Employers’ Liability (Compulsory Insurance) Act 1969.
-ERNs are recorded on a database run by the Employers’ Liability Tracing Office (ELTO), which exists to give employees easy access to their present and previous employers’ employers’ liability insurance data, even after years have passed since the employment ended.
+• When taking out employer’s liability insurance.
+It has been a legal obligation for employers to have this since the Employers’ Liability (Compulsory Insurance) Act 1969.
+ERNs are recorded on a database run by the Employers’ Liability Tracing Office (ELTO).
+This exists to give employees easy access to their present and previous employers’ employers’ liability insurance data, even after years have passed since the employment ended.
 The aim is to ensure that claims are settled with the insurer which covered the company at the time rather than the employer.

 • Company registration number (CRN), issued by Companies House on incorporation of every company.
 It consists of eight characters: eight digits or two letters followed by six digits.
-It is used when filing company records at Companies House and can be found, among other places, on your certificate of incorporation.
-Read more about your CRN
+It is used when filing at Companies House.
+It can be found, among other places, on your certificate of incorporation.

 • VAT number, issued by HMRC to companies who register for Value Added Tax.
-Consists of nine digits, sometimes with ‘GB’ added at the start.
+It consists of nine digits, sometimes with ‘GB’ added at the start.

-• Companies House authentication code, a 6-character alphanumeric code provided by Companies House upon registration.
-It acts as your electronic signature to allow you to access the WebFiling system and make changes to your company records.
+• Companies House authentication code, a 6-character alphanumeric code provided by Companies House upon company registration.
+It acts as your electronic signature to allow you to file submissions with Companies House.
 It will be something like A1BC2D.
-Read our article about this authentication code.

 Where can I find my ERN?